pohlm01/master-thesis/3_mtc.typ

   - Maybe just delta
   - Probably do not include the CA signature
   - Where to store and in which format, which data to include

+- The signature over the validity window has the advantage that a CA would need to keep a split view over the whole window instead of for a single batch.
+See https://github.com/davidben/merkle-tree-certs/issues/84